catalicu/FunExp/README.md

+This README.txt file was updated on 04/16/2025
+A. Paper associated with this archive
+Title: 'Opposing effects of succession on bacterial diversity and function within pitcher plant (Sarracenia purpurea) leaves'
+Citation: To be updated upon acceptance
+Brief abstract:
+How biodiversity and ecosystem functions change with succession has proven to be difficult to predict.
+We hypothesize that community diversity and function may respond in opposite ways to successional drivers such as nutrient availability, species interactions or abiotic stress.
+The microbial communities within Sarracenia purpurea leaves perform degradation functions, providing essential nutrients to the plant, but we know little about how succession within the leaf influences bacterial diversity and degradation.
+We collected pitcher plant fluid from leaves aged 2 to 24 weeks to use in microcosm experiments.
+We added a common bacterivore to half of the replicated microcosms to establish whether predation is a central successional driver.
+We used amplicon sequencing and a degradation assay to quantify diversity and ecosystem function.
+Names, institutions of all authors
+C. Contact information
+Name: To be updated upon acceptance
+Address:To be updated upon acceptance email:To be updated upon acceptance
+D. Dates of data collection
+To be updated upon acceptance
+E. Geographic Location(s) of data collection
+To be updated upon acceptance
+F. Funding Sources
+To be updated upon acceptance
+OMIT this General Information (above) for double-blind review but include it on final acceptance

+DATA & CODE FILE OVERVIEW
+This data repository consist of data files, code scripts, and this README document, with the following data and code filenames and variables
+Data files are stored in the input_data folder
+    1. TAXtable Taxonomy table
+    2. ASVtable Species list
+    3. METAtable Metadata1: Leaf age code, Treatment code, Replicate code.
+    4. FundExp_metadata: Metadata2: Tube_name, Treatment age code, Treatment code, Age code, Protozoan treatment, replicate code, initial worm weight, final worm weight, weigth loss
+Code scripts and workflow
+Data preparation:
+    1.
+Figures and statitics
+    1. Fig1_BEF_funexp
+    2. Fig2
+    3. Fig3
+    4. Fig4
+    5. Fig5
+    6. Fig6
+    7. FigS2
+    8. FigS3
+    9. FigS3

+SOFTWARE VERSIONS
+[provide the version numbers of software (R, Julia, Python, Mathematica, etc) and loaded packages that you used to analyze your data files or run your simulations.
+If you used software that does not provide scripts (e.g. some popular statistical applications), please provide detailed information on the steps you used to perform the analyses and obtain the results reported in your paper]
+REFERENCES
+[references to papers referred to in this repository, if any]

 # FunExp
 Code that supports figures and stats from FunExp project submitted for publication with the title 'Opposing effects of succession on bacterial diversity and function within pitcher plant (Sarracenia purpurea) leaves'.